 Klein remains doggedly obsessed with locating and understanding this alternate self who has occupied his identity.
 It seems they are, at least physically, very much alike.
 In a photography shop where Klein has a photo of his alter ego developed, the shop owner mistakes him for his doppelgänger.
 But there’s more: in the Jewish Klein’s apartment can be found the same edition of Moby Dick the Aryan Klein has in his own posh flat; both men are involved with similar women.
 The two Kleins are inverted images of each other: Jew and non-Jew; profiteer and resister; bourgeois and Communist.
 In the end, they are headed to the same fate.

 Mitchell Abidor, a contributing writer to Jewish Currents, is a writer and translator living in Brooklyn.
-His latest books are translations of Victor Serge’s Notebooks 1936-1947 and Sébastien Faure’s The Anarchist Encyclopedia, May Made Me: An Oral History of 1968 in France, and The Permanent Guillotine: Writings of the Sans-Culottes.
+Among his books are a translation of Victor Serge’s Notebooks 1936 – 1947; May Made Me: An Oral History of My 1968 in France, and I’ll Forget it When I Die, a history of the Bisbee Deportation of 1917.
+His writings have appeared in The New York Times, Foreign Affairs, Liberties, Dissent, the New York Review of Books and many other publications.